-SRS is a very rare undergrowth condition affecting between 1 in 50,000 and 1 in 75,000 births each year and is characterised by slow growth during pregnancy and after birth.
+SRS is a very rare undergrowth condition affecting around 1 in 15,000 births each year and is characterised by slow growth during pregnancy and after birth.
 Following birth, babies with SRS will fail to gain wait at the normal rate (failure to thrive) and are likely to have a final height of around 151cm in males and 140cm in females.

 In most families, only one child has the condition, but very occasionally more than one affected child is born into the same family.

 The cause of SRS is not completely understood but it is thought that the genes controlling the regulation of growth on chromosome 7 and chromosome 11 are responsible.
 This is known to be the issue in around 60% of people affected by SRS, currently it is unclear what causes the SRS in the remaining 40%.
 Future research activity will aim to identify further causes

 How is SRS diagnosed?

 Genetic testing can identify the two known causes of SRS: 11p15 loss of methylation (also known as H19 mutation), and Maternal UniParental Disomy of chromosome 7 (MUPD7).
 It is thought that these two variations of SRS count for around 60% of children with SRS.
 For the remaining 40% a clinical diagnosis is gained through the identification of typical SRS characteristics.

 Children with SRS are likely to encounter a number of symptoms, however, not every child will experience all of these and the severity of each will be different.
 Along with the short stature many children with SRS will have physical facial features, including a small triangular face and prominent forehead.
 There is likely to be body asymmetry, uneven growth in some parts of the body and scoliosis (curvature of the spine).